saltyorg/docs/docs/apps/organizr.md

     - Click on the Connection Tab and set "Plex URL": `http://plex:32400`

-    - Currently there is no "GET PLEX TOKEN" button like there was in v1 of Organizr so you will need to follow `https://github.com/Cloudbox/Cloudbox/wiki/Plex-Access-Token` in order to get your Plex access Token.
+    - Click "Retrieve" under Get Plex Token
+    - Click "Save" icon at the top right

-    - Set your preferred options on the remaining tabs.
+    - Set your preferred options on the remaining tabs

     - Click "SAVE".